MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-application.md

 # Application Security in Business Central

 This section helps you understand and improve the security of your Business Central application regardless of where it's hosted.
-In the articles<!--note from editor: I don't understand why the sections of this article are called "articles," but the articles are called "sections."--> listed below, you'll find guidance and recommended practices related to authentication, authorization, and auditing, in addition to<!--note from editor: Via Microsoft Writing Style Guide.--> data encryption and secure development practices that can be applied to any Business Central environment.
+In the sections listed below, you'll find guidance and recommended practices related to authentication, authorization, and auditing, in addition to data encryption and secure development practices that can be applied to any Business Central environment.

 [!INCLUDE[prod_short](../developer/includes/prod_short.md)] uses a layered approach to application security, as outlined in the following diagram.